mmvergara/supadart/cli/README.md

   # Optional, where to place the generated classes files
   output: lib/models/
-  # Optional, if you want to generate seperate files for each classes
+  # Optional, if you want to generate separated files for each classes
   separated: true
   # Optional, if you are not using Flutter, just normal Dart project
   flutter: true